DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 Bosch has included anti-kickback pawls mounted onto the riving knife.
 These little gizmos are effectively toothed cams, allowing you to push the wood in the direction of the cut as they ride on the top surface of the wood.
 However, should the wood try to move back toward the saw operator, as in a kickback scenario, the cams dig into the surface of the wood, holding it down onto the tabletop and resisting the movement.

-They’re a helpful safety feature and require little to no attention from you, other than making sure they pivot freely from time to time.
+They’re a helpful safety feature and require little to no attention from you other than making sure they pivot freely from time to time.
 DeWalt hasn’t included these, so Bosch gets the edge with this feature.

 Auxiliary Rip Fence